Rymanów-Zdrój: History

 The source of mineral water was discovered in 1876.
 The popularity of the nearby spa, Iwonicz Zdrój, caused the owners of the Rymanów estate, Anna and Stanisław Potocki, to look for similar springs in the river valley.
 A chemist, Tytus Sławik, who was staying with them, analyzed the water in a spring and found a high concentration of iodine and iron.
 In 1877, Prof. Dr Wesselshy, a Viennese chemist, confirmed the initial analysis.
 Shortly the first boarding, houses were built and pipes installed to bring the water from the spring to them.

-In 1882, the new spa received a silver medal at an exhibition in Cracow.
+In 1882, the new spa received a silver medal at an exhibition in Kraków.
 From that moment, the spa expanded rapidly.
 A children's sanatorium was built in 1885, and a spa pavilion in 1885.
 The resort became popular with the rising middle class of Lwów, the capital of the Galicia province in the Kingdom of Galicia and Lodomeria.
 Many private, ornate villas were constructed.

 During World War I, the front lines moved through Rymanów three times and the spa suffered severe damage.
 It was restored and reopened in 1926 and many new villas and installations were built.
 In the late 1930s, up to 5,000 people visited the spa annually.